 Our Foam Mattress Health Checklist can help to guide you through some essential areas to check if it is time to replace or repair your mattresses.

 Alternating pressure mattresses like the ProCair Plus has a sealed base, double-layered waterfall skirt and sheathed connector, making infection control easier.

 AreaCare cleaning instruction here.

 Because shower chair and commodes are constantly exposed to moisture and body waste, the equipment should have a completely sealed construction to make effective cleaning possible.

-For better infection control, choose ergonomic design with no welding seams to harbour bacteria.
+For better infection control, choose an ergonomic design with no welding seams to harbour bacteria.

 A good shower chair, stool or commode is designed to withstand harsh usage environments, including domestic and commercial environments like hospitals.